manos-space/TAS_kc/README.md

 ![4x6_set](https://i.imgur.com/R5IEBWT.jpg)

-* The stem slot is sized as pictured below:
+* The models' stem slots are sized differently for SLA and SLS printing:
-    * Initially, I sized the stem slot width to 1.20mm
+    * Initially, I sized the stem slot width to 1.20 mm
     * The prototypes I had SLS 3D printed from nylon had a moderately snug fit for most of the keycaps, however, due to manufacturing inconsistencies, some keycaps were loose on the stem
-    * I have reduced the stem slot width from 1.20mm to 1.17mm to ensure a good fit when printed with SLS or SLA with resin printing
+    * I have reduced the stem slot width from 1.20 mm to 1.17 mm to ensure a good fit when printed with SLS
+    * 1.17 mm is too narrow for SLA printing however, so the `./keycaps/SLA` models have 1.20 mm stem slots
         * **Note**: This sizing may be too tight for FDM 3D printing, I have read that some users size the stem slot width ranging from 1.25mm to 1.35mm
         * However, I have also read that it is possible to soak the inside of the stem slot with acetone and 'mold' the keycap's slot to a Cherry MX stem
+        * Will working on models with stems sized for FDM printing in the future

 ![mx_stem_dimensions](https://i.imgur.com/NWxlgH6.jpg)